 This is a quick D&D one-shot adventure I put together using various tools, including Dungeonscrawl and GPT-3 from OpenAI.
+I’ve also got some Halloween one-shot ideas you can check out if you want.
+Enjoy!

 D&D Plot Hook: Rumors about the king’s dead brother being buried in a crypt are circulating through the city.
 Players hear about the rumors.
 If they decide to investigate, they will be followed by a low-level half-elf thief named Errol who is trying to improve his skills as an adventurer.
 If they don’t notice him, he will make himself known later.
 He will be possessed and become the villain later.
 Players will have no difficulty finding the entrance to the Crypt of the Forgotten King.